-The key results of the June 30, 2023 actuarial valuation are as follows:
+The key results of the June 30, 2024 actuarial valuation are as follows:

-- The actuarially determined employer contribution rate, net of employee cost-sharing, decreased from 39.48% of payroll to 38.86% of payroll.
-The rate decreased mainly due to higher than expected payroll used to determine the Unfunded Actuarial Liability payment. - The return on Plan assets for June 30, 2023 was 7.2% net of investment expenses and assuming mid-year cash flows as compared to the 7.00% assumption.
-This produced an actuarial asset gain of \$6.5 million. - The System's funded ratio, the ratio of the Market Value of Assets over the Actuarial Liability, increased from 82.7% last year to 83.9% as of June 30, 2023. - The UAL is the excess of the System's Actuarial Liability over the Market Value of Assets.
-The System experienced a decrease in the UAL from \$816.9 million to \$790.8 million, a decrease of \$26.1 million.
+- The actuarially determined employer contribution rate, net of employee cost-sharing, decreased from 38.86% of payroll to 37.72% of payroll.
+The rate decreased mainly due to higher-than-expected payroll used to determine the Unfunded Actuarial Liability payment. - The return on Plan assets for June 30, 2024 was 8.4% net of investment expenses and assuming mid-year cash flows as compared to the 7.00% assumption.
+This produced an actuarial asset gain of \$57.5 million. - The System's funded ratio, the ratio of the Market Value of Assets over the Actuarial Liability, increased from 83.9% last year to 86.4% as of June 30, 2024. - The UAL is the excess of the System's Actuarial Liability over the Market Value of Assets.
+The System experienced a decrease in the UAL from \$790.8 million to \$697.4 million, a decrease of \$93.4 million.
 Table I-3 details the changes in UAL. - The Actuarial Liability of the System increased more than expected.
-The experience losses were primarily due to higher than expected salaries and more retirements than expected.
-As a result, the System experienced a loss on the Actuarial Liability of \$30.3 million, less than a 1% increase as a percentage of the expected Actuarial Liability of \$4,892.6 million. - Through collective bargaining agreements, certain legacy members began making employer pick-up contributions starting September 10, 2018.
-The cost-sharing contributions are estimated to offset the net employer contribution rates by 1.75% for FYE 2024 and 1.57% for FYE 2025.
-The impact of cost-sharing will continue to gradually decline as legacy members retire or leave the System.
+The experience losses were primarily due to higher than expected salaries.
+As a result, the System experienced a loss on the Actuarial Liability of \$22.9 million.